 TORONTO – Two buildings designed by Diamond Schmitt Architects have been recognized for their outstanding use of wood in architecture.

-Diamond Schmitt Architects (www.dsai.ca) is based in Toronto with studios in Vancouver and New York City.
-Informed by urbanism, driven by design, the firm’s extensive portfolio includes performing arts centres, post-secondary facilities, and residential, institutional and commercial buildings.
+Diamond Schmitt Architects (www.dsai.ca) has offices in Toronto, Vancouver and New York City.
+The firm’s extensive portfolio includes performing arts centres, post-secondary facilities, and residential, institutional and commercial buildings.
 Current projects include the Collection and Conservation Centre at the Canadian Science and Technology Museum in Ottawa, Robarts Common at the University of Toronto and Buddy Holly Hall in Lubbock, Texas.